fazil91289/Udacity-Bikeshare-Project/README.md

 ### Date created
-Wednesday 29th July 202
+Wednesday 29th July 2020

 ### Project Title
 Udacity Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+The project provides summary statistics of bike share data for three city Chicago, New York and Washington.

 ### Files used
 Include the files used